Invoice price: Trade price or Wholesale price

 Sometimes invoice price is used to indicate the trade or wholesale price although they are not the same.
 The wholesale or trade price is the price at which goods are sold to shops by the people who produce them, rather than the price which the customer usually pays in the shop.

 Simplified it could be called the cost of a good sold by a wholesaler.
-The wholesaler will usually charge a price somewhat higher than he or she paid to the producer, and the retailer who purchases the goods from the wholesaler will increase the price again when they sell the good in their store.
+The wholesaler will usually charge a price somewhat higher than he or she paid to the producer, and the retailer who purchases the goods from the wholesaler will increase the price again when they sell the goods in their store.
 That price is usually called the manufacturer's suggested retail price (MSRP), list price or recommended retail price (RRP) of a product and is the price which the manufacturer recommends that the retailer sell the product for.
-The retail price is normally around 2.5 to 3 x the trade or wholesale price, depending on the mark up of the retailer since the retailer really needs this markup to cover their own higher overheads such as the shop rent, taxes, business rates and staff.
+The retail price is normally around 2.5 to 3 x the trade or wholesale price, depending on the markup of the retailer since the retailer really needs this markup to cover their own higher overheads such as the shop rent, taxes, business rates and staff.

 This is the price businesses charge to trade buyers.
-This is their cost price plus a mark up or profit margin.
+This is their cost price plus a markup or profit margin.
 As a guideline: this is normally around 2 x the cost price.
 But if the cost price is relatively high then it’s less.
-So for example if your cost price would be £150, then your trade/whole sale price would be around £250.
+So for example, if your cost price would be £150, then your trade/wholesale price would be around £250.